AplhaPulse/Elbow-method-algorithm-on-segmentation-data/README.md

 # Elbow Method Implementation for K-Means Clustering

-This repository provides an R implementation of the Elbow Method to determine the optimal number of clusters for K-Means clustering.
+This repository provides a Python implementation of the Elbow Method to determine the optimal number of clusters for K-Means clustering.

 ## Purpose: